iArcanic/im-cw1/report/gaming-db-report.md

 );
 ```

 The `Players` table stores personal information about their users, which is categorised as sensitive.
 The `Password` attribute will undoubtedly be hashed with a robust cryptographic function. `Fullname` can serve as a secondary index to quickly search players. `DateOfBirth` can serve as a restriction when purchasing games with an "18+" age rating for example.
-Finally, `Email`` is how the online gaming platform contacts the user and is the primary source of contact.
+Finally, `Email` is how the online gaming platform contacts the user.

 ### 3.2.2 Accounts schema